 “After a family joins HSLDA, there are no further charges of any kind for defending them in court.
 HSLDA pays in full all attorney fees, expert witness costs, travel expenses, and all other court costs permissible by state law for us to pay.”

-Unfortunately you do not know if your nosy neighbor is going to report you for having your kids playing outside during school hours.
-The grocery store cashier might wonder why your very healthy kids are in the the store with you when they should be in school.
+Unfortunately, you do not know if your nosy neighbor is going to report you for having your kids playing outside during school hours.
+The grocery store cashier might wonder why your very healthy kids are in the store with you when they should be in school.

 I was walking outside with my kids on a beautiful day and a police car drove by noticeably very slow.
 I was nervous that he would pull over and ask me what I was doing, but I felt a lot better knowing that I had my HSLDA card in my wallet.
 I could have a lawyer on the phone giving me counsel in minutes if I needed one.